10 Symptoms of renal cysts You Should Never Ignore

 Another symptom of renal cysts is high blood pressure, also known as hypertension.
 The cysts can interfere with the normal function of the kidneys, leading to an increase in blood pressure.
 High blood pressure caused by renal cysts can be difficult to control with medication alone, and it may require additional treatment to address the underlying cause.

-● Must Read: 10 Symptoms of thyroid cancer You Should Never Ignore
+● Must Read: 10 Symptoms of migraine You Should Never Ignore

 If you have renal cysts and are experiencing high blood pressure, it is important to work with your doctor to develop a treatment plan that addresses both the cysts and the hypertension.